Questionable Ethics & Wasting YOUR Taxpayer Money

 The current Tax Collector received $3,500 in campaign contributions from the Tax Software Company in which the Tax Collector's office is contracted to do business with.

-Although it is not illegal to do this, it is a questions of ethics!
+This is a question of ethics!
 Grant Street Groups, Inc. provides an amazing software product that has streamlined the Tax Collector's office in many ways.
 This is not intended to be a negative reflection on the company or individuals who made these contributions.
 The Tax Collector should have refused.

 Where are the ethics?